sivasatvik/git-pr-viewer/README.md

 ## Working

-Any and all expanded files in Github PR page will close when the checkbox is enabled.
+One button is to collapse all expanded files and another option is to expand all collapsed files in Github PR page.

 ![](ss.png)